 But why this needs to be squeezed into a single statement has not been established or proven to be more efficient.

 Ultimately, the research draws me to the conclusion that the only benefit from the current practice of writing a vision, mission and values statement is information predictability.
-In particular, for investors – the approach allows them to quickly scan what a company is about and compare it to another.
+In particular, the approach allows investors to quickly scan what a company is about and compare it to another.

 So unless you’re looking for external investors, then the benefit is minimal.